 Although a new kid on the block in comparison to Florentino and EZARD, Tulum Turkish Restaurant has quickly made its mark on Melbourne’s dining scene since opening in 2016.
 After earning One Hat in the 2019 Good Food Guide, you get the sense this Balaclava restaurant is just warming up.

-Tulum is a contemporary restaurant that offers a delicious variety of Turkish and Anatolian cuisine.
+Tulum is a contemporary restaurant that offers a delicious variety of Turkish and Anatolian cuisine, easily establishing itself as one of our favourite Middle Eastern eateries in the city.
 Dining here is about the artform of meze plates and head chef Coskun Uysal is no more than a culinary genius in that regard.
 The Good Food Guide describes Uysal as having “a rare gift for cloaking dishes in narratives.”

 The menu is a reflection of that storytelling ability, dishes often transporting customers from the cosy restaurant in suburban Melbourne to exotic Turkey.
 The Sardalay meze dish, specifically, will take you to the Mediterranean sea – pan-fried sardines, preserved lemon, bay leaves tartar, refreshing cucumber and Bonita tea.